-The land appreciating argument has been illustrated here, but when it comes to compare the performance of investments, then ultimately you would look for housing with growing demand and limited in supply.
-For that reason, you as investor would be wary to spend money on areas, which may become over-supplied (large developments) and remote areas with limited infrastructure (motorway connections, public transport, shops, etc).
+When it comes to compare the performance of investments, then ultimately you would look for properties with growing demand and limited in supply.
+That is why you as investor would be wary to spend money on areas which may become over-supplied by large developments and locations with limited infrastructure (roads, car parks, public transport, shops, etc).
 But that is not all as performance includes strata fees, costs for building maintenance and common property.

-Also been mentioned, to unit title properties like apartments are body corporate levies (strata fees) attached.
-To deal with that apartment investors need to be cannier than people buying houses; buying in trendy areas, following demographic shifts and acquiring properties which are customisable to match with futures demands.
-Remember topics like smaller households and affordability do not go away.
+Unit title properties such as apartments are managed by body corporates and that is why apartment investors need to be cannier than people buying stand-alone houses.
+However buying in trendy areas, following demographic shifts and acquiring properties which match with futures demands are good investment.

-Compared with houses apartments are a better cash-flow investment if you follow three simple buying rules:
+Compared with stand-alone properties apartments are the better cash-flow investment if you follow three simple buying rules:

-· Must not be leaky or have any outstanding remedial work,
+· Must not be leaky or have any outstanding remedial weather tightness work,

 · Size must be 50 sqm or more

-· Must have a functional body corporate (accessible chairperson, committee members and documentation)
+· Must be managed by a functional body corporate (accessible chairperson, committee and documentation)

 Market and cash-flow consideration

 Compare market rents in your chosen area, price per square meter of the apartment and find out the vacancy rate in the building.
-When viewing the apartment building identify your target renter; note the difference between cheaply built rentals and residential city apartments.
+Identify your target renter before buying an apartment.
+Students, professionals, singles and couples have different needs and behaviors.

 Look at the social culture in the building.
 Often underestimated are communities that impact the re-sale value.
-The climate in a building with small rental apartments, preferred by students, will be differ from apartment blocks with residential two and three bedroom units occupied by couples or families.
+The climate in a building with small rental apartments differs from apartment blocks with residential two and three bedroom units occupied by couples or families.
 Issues with safety, security and vandalism are huge cost factors to be identified.

 Due diligence on apartments

 The due diligence process for apartments is more complex.
-You have to deal with the seller’s agent, the body corporate and the building manager to find out the condition of the apartment and building.
+You have to deal with the seller’s agent, the body corporate and the building manager for making an informed decision.

-The recurring expenses like insurance, council rates, body corporate (strata fees) and extra costs for services such as hot water, internal gym, pool, etc can be provided by the vendor (disclosure statements).
-For the expected costs regarding maintenance, repair and long-term funds of the building you have to view the body corporate meeting minutes, AGM protocols and building manager’s reports.
+The recurring expenses like insurance, council rates, body corporate levies (strata fees) and extra costs for services such as hot water, internal gym, pool, etc can be provided by the vendor’s disclosure statements.
+For the running costs of the building and long-term funds (sinking fund, maintenance, etc) you have to check the body corporate meeting minutes, AGM protocols and building manager’s reports.

-For inexperienced buyers it can become a quite costly experience whether the building has a current "building warrant of fitness" and outstanding remedial work or not.
+It can become a quite costly experience whether the building has a current "building warrant of fitness", outstanding remedial work or not.
 This information inclusive the weather tightness history can be obtained from the City Council.

-If you can’t create a buffer zone between the current expenses and the expected increases for insurance premiums, body corporate levies, also rising inflation, interest rates and changes to your income, etc - you may end up with a negative cash-flow.
-That is a risk especially for brand-new apartments with no history.
-The first budget usually made by developers is often very optimistic to make apartments attractive to buyers.
+If you don’t create a buffer zone between the current expenses and the possible increases of council and body corporate levies, also rising inflation, interest rates and changes to your income, etc - you may end up with a negative cash-flow.
+That is a risk especially in brand-new apartments.
+Why?
+The first budget, especially when purchased off the plan, is made up for marketing reasons to attract unworried buyers.

-The winners in investing in apartments are those who secure at the right price and good quality established apartments in inner city and close-by suburbs where the demand is high and the supply on building ground is constrained.
+The winners in investing in apartments are those who buy at the right price well established apartments in inner cities where the demand is high and the supply on building ground is constrained.
 Understand the specific of apartments.
 Good luck.

 Property Investor’s Blog